devmannic/scrypto_statictypes/README.md

 * [/examples/mycomponent](/examples/mycomponent) - Same example as in the [API reference (master branch)](https://devmannic.github.io/scrypto_statictypes) so you can easily try and see the compiler errors
 * [/examples/badburn1](/examples/badburn1) - Example blueprint which does *NOT* use `scrypto_statictypes` and has a logic error which leads to burning the bucket argument even if it was the wrong asset
 * [/examples/fixburn1](/examples/fixburn1) - Direct modification of `BadBurn` to use static types everywhere, and enable runtime type checks.
 The test case shows the "bad burn" is caught and the tx fails. -- checkout just the diff of changes in [/misc/bad2fixburn1.diff](/misc/bad2fixburn1.diff)
-* [/examples/manyrefs](/examples/manyrefs) - Example using BucketRefOf a whole lot showing it's usefulness for nuanced authentication/verification
+* [/examples/manyrefs](/examples/manyrefs) - Example using ProofOf a whole lot showing it's usefulness for nuanced authentication/verification

 ## Versions